emstoudenmire/NetworkSolvers/README.md

     - [ ] replace calls like `tn[v] = T` with `set_index_preservegraph!`

 - DMRG improvements
+    - [ ] Slow performance for QN-conserving case
     - [X] Alternative sweeping schemes.
 Go into each subtree then back out ("Euler tour").
 May help subspace expansion to be more effective.
     - [X] QN subspace expansion